 - Get the bus – Buses are not my favourite form of transport but they are normally the cheapest way to travel around the UK.

-Booking early with Megabus can bag you £1 journeys although at unusual times.
+Booking early with Megabus can bag you £1 for journeys although at unusual times.
 National Express bus routes offer better times and comfortable coaches at a higher price.

 These buses are worth using for short, 3-4 hour journeys!
 You can even choose to upgrade your bus to the Megabus Gold for a more luxurious bus ride.